Drinks Per Person Wedding

 TL;DR - The Core Formula

 For cocktail hour: 2 drinks per person.
 Then 1 drink per hour for the reception.
-A 5-hour wedding = 6 drinks per person on average.
+A 5-hour wedding = 6 planned servings per drinking guest before an optional buffer.

 Cocktail Hour (Hour 1)